Applied Part 3. Project Constitution: First Rules Referendum

 mutable_rulewithincident_type,pipeline_phase,permitted_actions,max_scope,ttl,rollback_condition. - Describe

-governance_protocol: roles, quorum, Safety veto, and tie-breaker rule. - Fill in a short
+governance_protocol: roles, quorum, Safety veto, and the tie-breaker rule. - Fill in a short

-proposal.md: why the rule appeared, who voted, when it activates, and how it rolls back. - Check the file with the question: "what action will the agent be unable to perform, even if it reduces MTTR?". *Expectation: the answer is in
+proposal.md: why the rule appeared, who voted, when it activates, and how it rolls back. - Check the file with the question: "what action will the agent not be able to perform, even if it reduces MTTR?". *Expectation: the answer is in

-immutable_principles, not in chat.* - Compare with the runnable analog from [
+immutable_principles, not in the chat.* - Compare with the runnable analogue from [

-examples/spec-ci/](examples/spec-ci/README.md): the idea is the same — before action, there must be a verifiable gate.
+examples/spec-ci/](examples/spec-ci/README.md): the idea is the same — a verifiable gate must come before the action.

 Every mutable rule has ttl, max_scope, and rollback_condition.
 If at least one field is missing, the rule is not admitted to the constitution and remains a proposal draft.

-You can check the file with the same runnable analog as in capstone/:
+You can check the file with the same runnable analogue as in capstone/:

 cd book2/examples/constitution